Francesco Messina: Biography and career

+Among Messina's students at the Accademia were sculptors Ernesto Ornati and Floriano Bodini.

-In the 1930s, Messina exhibited at important collective expos of Italian art in Barcelona, Berlin, Berne, Gothenburg, Munich, Oslo, Paris, São Paulo, Zurich, while executing various sculptures in many Italian cities.
+In the 1930s, Messina exhibited at important collective expos of Italian art in Barcelona, Berlin, Bern, Gothenburg, Munich, Oslo, Paris, São Paulo, Zurich, while executing various sculptures in many Italian cities.
 In 1936 he was appointed director of the Accademia di Brera, which position he will keep until 1944.
 His work was also part of the sculpture event in the art competition at the 1936 Summer Olympics.

 In 1938, Giorgio de Chirico in Rome and Salvatore Quasimodo in Turin presented two personal exhibitions of Messina's work.
 In 1942 he won the Sculpture Prize at the XXIII Biennale Internazionale d’arte of Venice, where he exhibited fifteen sculptures and seventeen drawings.

 In 1943, Messina was appointed Academic Emeritus of Italy.
 On the collapse of the fascist regime, he was temporarily dismissed from the academy, only because he had been its director during the fascist period.
 However, by 1947 he had already regained his professorship.
 In the same period the artist took part in the Graphic & Sculpture Expo at Buenos Aires, in the Muller Gallery, achieve a noticeable success.
-In 1949 he exhibited at the 3rd Sculpture International held by the Philadelphia Museum of Art in Philadelphia, Pennsylvania, together with Marino Marini and Picasso.
+In 1949 he exhibited at the 3rd Sculpture International held by the Philadelphia Museum of Art in Philadelphia, together with Marino Marini and Picasso.

 In 1956 he participated with a personal exhibition at the XXVIII Biennale di Venezia.
-In 1963 he produced the great monument to Pius XII for St. Peter's Basilica in the Vatican, as well as the bust of Pietro Mascagni for the Teatro alla Scala.
+In 1963 he produced the great monument to Pope Pius XII for St. Peter's Basilica in the Vatican, as well as the bust of Pietro Mascagni for the Teatro alla Scala.
 In the same year he was awarded the Michelangelo Prize for Sculpture in Florence.